Hanukkah menorah

-A Hanukkah menorah, or hanukkiah, (Note: Also called a chanukiah (מנורת חנוכה, plural menorot; also חַנֻכִּיָּה, or chanukkiyah, plural. ḥanukkiyot or chanukkiyot, or חנוכּה לאָמפּ)) is a nine-branched candelabrum lit during the eight-day Jewish holiday of Hanukkah.
-Eight of the nine branches hold lights (candles or oil lamps) that symbolize the eight nights of the holiday; on each night, one more light is lit than the previous night, until on the final night all eight branches are ignited.
+A Hanukkah menorah, also called hanukkiah/chanukkiyah or khanuke lomp (Note: (מנורת חנוכה, plural menorot); חַנֻכִּיָּה/chanukkiyah (plural. ḥanukkiyot/chanukkiyot); חנוכּה לאָמפּ)) is a nine-branched candelabrum lit during the eight-day Jewish holiday of Hanukkah.
+Eight of the nine branches hold lights (candles or oil lamps) that symbolize the eight nights of the holiday.
+On each night, one more light is lit than the previous night, until on the final night all eight branches are ignited.
 The ninth branch holds a candle, called the shamash ("helper" or "servant"), which is used to light the other eight.

 The Hanukkah menorah commemorates, but is distinct from, the seven-branched menorah used in the ancient Temple in Jerusalem.
 Along with the seven-branched menorah and the Star of David, it is among the most widely produced articles of Jewish ceremonial art.

+Hanukkah story

+In 167 BCE, a Jewish resistance movement called the Maccabees formed in response to Syrian attempts to assimilate Jewish culture.
+The Maccabees successfully pushed back the Syrian forces twice despite significant differences in manpower.
+The Book of Maccabees make no mention of lamp oil or anything resembling modern menorah traditions.
+This aspect came from the Talmud several centuries later, conflating the eight days of Hanukkah with lamp oil burning for eight days.
+It states that when the Maccabees liberated Jerusalem temples, the golden temple menorah had already been looted, forcing them to use one of a cheaper metal.
+When they attempted to light it, they found they did not have enough oil and were only able to use a single day's worth of oil, which nonetheless lasted eight days.

 Construction

 The shamash must be offset on a higher or lower plane than the main eight candles or oil lamps, but there are differing opinions as to whether all the lights must be arranged in a straight line, or if the hanukkiah can be arranged in a curve.
+The bottom lamps must be even leveled.
+Unlike Temple menorahs, Hanukkah menorahs can make use of any material, so long as it's fire safe.

+As Chabad Lubavitcher Rebbe Menachem Mendel Schneerson claimed in 1982 that a 12th-century drawing by Maimonides proved that menorahs were supposed to have straight branches pointing upwards diagonally, Chabad-style menorahs are of this design, rather than using the rounded branches more commonly associated with menorahs.
+Contemporary depictions from the Second Temple period, however, show the menorah with rounded arms.
+Thus, critics argue that Maimonidides' design was meant to be schematic rather than pictorial.